 Liquidity risk in the Bank is defined as the risk of incurring losses due to an inability to meet payment obligations in a timely manner when they become due or only being able to meet these obligations at excessive costs.
 The Bank maintains adequate level of high quality assets and diversified funding base in meeting its short-term obligations and long-term needs under normal circumstances or stress scenarios.
 The Board of Directors ("the Board") represents the highest authority of the Bank which is ultimately responsible for the overall asset and liability management, including the liquidity risk management.
-Delegated by the Board, the Risk Committee ("RC") is a board level committee responsible for establishing the liquidity risk management framework and overseeing the liquidity and funding risk management of the Bank.
+Delegated by the Board, the RC is a board level committee responsible for establishing the liquidity risk management framework and overseeing the liquidity and funding risk management of the Bank.

-The Bank has established the Liquidity and Funding Risk Management Policy which setting out approaches for liquidity and funding risk management.
+The Bank has established the Liquidity and Funding Risk Management Policy with reference to the HKMA Supervisory Policy Manual ("HKMA SPM") LM-1 and LM-2 which setting out approaches for liquidity and funding risk management.
 The policy requires the Bank to conduct ongoing and periodic review of a set of liquidity metrics, including but not limited to regulatory requirements to ensure that the liquidity exposures is effectively captured and monitored.
+The internal limits for such liquidity measures are established, with sufficient buffer to regulatory minimum requirements to ensure the on-going compliance.
 In addition, daily cash flow analysis is required to ensure that the Bank has adequate liquidity and funding capacity to meet its normal business operations and to withstand a prolonged period of liquidity stress.
+The cash flow analysis covers both normal and stress scenarios to obtain a comprehensive view of cash flow positions and maturity profile of the balance sheet for ensuring sufficient liquidity can be maintained.

 Treasury has the overall first line responsibilities for effective liquidity and funding position management where Risk Management Department has the overall second line responsibilities for the liquidity monitoring and control process, including policies preparation and limits setting.
-Any breach of the pre-defined thresholds of these metrics or analysis results will be escalated to Asset Liability Committee ("ALCO"), Risk Management Committee ("RMC") and RC, where appropriate.
+ALCO, would be held on monthly basis to discuss and evaluate the liquidity and funding position.
+Any breach of the pre-defined thresholds of these metrics or analysis results will be escalated to the ALCO, RMC and RC, where appropriate.
 The Bank's Contingency Funding Plan would be ready for activation in severe situations.